-A particular challenge for Horndeski gravity models are violations of stability conditions, for which the perturbations cause the cosmological background to be non-viable.
-Physical instabilities can be classified as: i) gradient instabilities, which occur when the square of the speed of sound becomes negative; ii) ghost instabilities due to a wrong sign of the kinetic term of background perturbations; iii) tachyonic instabilities, arising from a negative effective mass squared of the scalar field perturbation \citep{Hu14, Bellini14}.
+One particular challenge for Horndeski gravity models comes from violations of the stability conditions, for which the perturbations cause the cosmological background to be non-viable.
+Physical instabilities can be classified as: i) gradient instabilities, which occur when the square of the speed of sound becomes negative; ii) ghost instabilities due to a wrong sign of the kinetic term of background perturbations; and iii) tachyonic instabilities, arising from a negative effective mass squared of the scalar field perturbation \citep{Hu14, Bellini14}.
 Additionally, mathematical instabilities in the equation of motion for the scalar field fluctuations can lead to exponentially growing perturbations \citep{Hu14b}.
-As a consequence, sampling the parameter space in Markov Chain Monte Carlo analyses can become highly inefficient, with only a small fraction of samples being generated in stable regions of parameter space \citep{Perenon15}.
+As a consequence, sampling the parameter space in Markov chain Monte Carlo (MCMC) analyses can become highly inefficient, with only a small fraction of samples being generated in stable regions of parameter space \citep{Perenon15}.
 To circumvent these issues, \citet{Kennedy18,Lombriser19} introduced an inherently stable basis.
-In this parameterisation, the $\alpha$ functions are replaced by three derived functions and a constant.
-These are the de-mixed kinetic term for the scalar field perturbation
+In this parametrisation, the $\alpha$ functions are replaced by three derived functions and a constant.
+These are comprised by the de-mixed kinetic term for the scalar field perturbation,

-its effective sound speed squared
+its effective sound speed squared,

-the effective Planck mass $M_*^2$, and an initial condition on the braiding, $\alpha_{B0}$ \citepalias{Cataneo24}.
+the effective Planck mass, $M_*^2$, and an initial condition on the braiding, $\alpha_{B0}$ \citepalias{Cataneo24}.
 Here, $H$ is the Hubble parameter, $\rho_{\rm M}$ and $p_{\rm M}$ denote the matter energy density and pressure, respectively, and primes denote the derivative with respect to conformal time, defined as $\tau = \int_z^\infty {\rm d}z/H(z)$.
 The evolution of $\alpha_{\rm B}$ then follows from the ordinary differential equation given in eq.
 27 in \citetalias{Cataneo24}.